PostgreSQL For Loop

 The syntax explanation is given below:

-• Second, use a condition in the where clause to specify from which row delete from table.
+• Second, use a condition in the where clause to specify which row to delete from the table.

-The example of for loop with delete statement:
+The example of a for loop with a delete statement:

 create or replace function agg_loop()